HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/configuration.md

     3. Add the OIDC definition as a server customization in the `values.yaml` file.

-        The properties that you need to specify will depend on your identity provider's configuration.
-For additional information, refer to [Open Liberty documentation on OIDC](https://openliberty.io/docs/latest/reference/config/openidConnectClient.html){target="_blank"}
+        The properties you need to specify depend on your identity provider configuration.
+For more information, see the [Open Liberty documentation on OIDC](https://openliberty.io/docs/latest/reference/config/openidConnectClient.html){target="_blank"}.

         Before proceeding, verify that the discovery endpoint URL (usually ending with `/.well-known/openid-configuration`) is valid by opening it in a browser.
 Then update the `values.yaml` file with appropriate values for client ID and secret obtained from your IdP.